How to Repair Drywall Cracks

 Carefully create a small indentation so that once applied, the mesh tape will be flush with the surrounding drywall.
 To do this, cut a narrow groove on either side of the crack with a sharp utility knife.

 A crack generally occurs because the drywall is moving and may need additional support.
 To be sure your drywall crack repair is permanent, secure the drywall.
 Insert drywall screws on both sides of the crack and along the entire crack.
 Be sure to screw into the wood behind the drywall.
 Countersink the head slightly but do not break through the paper layer.

 Using mesh tape designed for drywall repair, cover the crack and heads of the screws.
-Note: Some experts recommend hot mud instead of drywall compound when using mesh tape.
-Hot mud is also called "quick set" or "fast set" joint compound.
-The powder is mixed with water and dries very quickly.
-Depending on the product, drying times can be 5 to 90minutes.
-Because it dries so quickly, some do-it-yourselfers may prefer the ready-mixed joint compound to repair drywall cracks and holes.
+Note: Some experts recommend hot mud (also called "quick set" or "fast set" joint compound) instead of drywall compound when using mesh tape.
+The powder is mixed with water and dries very quickly -- 5-90 minutes, depending on the product.
+It actually dries too fast for the liking of some do-it-yourselfers, who prefer ready-mixed joint compound to repair drywall cracks and holes.

 Apply a thin layer of drywall compound and allow it to dry.
 Repeat until the drywall compound is slightly more raised than the wall.
 Once the drywall compound is dry, sand the area to make it flush with the existing wall.
 Brush away any dust or residue.

-Drywall tape may occasionally loosen due to the passage of time, a leaky roof or excess moisture in the building.
+Drywall tape may occasionally loosen due to the passage of time, roof leaks roof or excess moisture in the building.
 Repair loose tape over joints in the same manner that you repair drywall cracks.
 The only difference is that any loose tape needs to be carefully cut away with a sharp utility knife.